Guide to 20-Year Term Life Insurance in Canada (2025)

 To figure out the right term length for you, follow these steps:

-• Check your mortgage timeline.
+2. Check your mortgage timeline.
 If you own a home, how many years are left until the mortgage is paid off?
-Choose the term length that’s the best match for your remaining payments.
+Choose a longer term length if that’s the best match for your remaining payments.

 Don’t have kids or a mortgage?
 You may not need a 20-year life insurance policy unless you have other temporary financial obligations, such as a spouse that’s dependent on your income for living expenses.